 Paris is known for its many wonderful restaurants; after all the French are the connoisseurs of the good life.
 It has been said “you can’t get a bad meal in Paris”.
 Well, we have had several bad meals (especially in some of the tourist trap restaurants of the Latin Quarter).
-We would like to amend the statement to read “You do not have to pay a fortune to get a really fine meal in Paris” Some of the listed restaurants are expensive, but they are worth the money.
+We would like to amend the statement to read “You do not have to pay a fortune to get a really fine meal in Paris” Some of the listed Paris restaurants are expensive, but they are worth the money.
+Oh and don’t forget to read up on the top French Dishes you have to try while you are in Paris.

 Be sure to look at the menus (Cartes) posted near the door of every restaurant; they will give you an idea of the prices and the type of dishes served.
 Those on a budget should consider the Menu du Jour or Formulae.
 Menus are fixed price meals usually consisting of a starter, main dish and dessert.
 Many restaurants give choices and different price levels for different menus.
 They are usually less expensive than purchasing the items a la Carte.

-Since 2008, all restaurants and cafes in Paris are required by law to be non-smoking.
+Since 2008, all Paris restaurants and cafes are required by law to be non-smoking.
 Of course, that means that the outside tables are crowded with smokers.
 C’est la vie!

 GV = Good Value